Answered By: Allison Ball

 defen?e

-Will find results for defense or defence.
+This will find results for defense or defence.
 This is great when there may be spelling variants of a particular term.

 The asterisk (*) will match zero or more characters within a word.
 For example: